Or do you tend to focus on one part of the body, forgetting the rest and end up with a distorted image?

 I bet the problems you have now are because you didn’t practice enough of gesture drawings!

-Then, let’s see what is gesture drawing, why such practice is important, what it will give you, what to avoid and where to start :
+Then, let’s see what gesture drawing is, why such practice is important, and some gesture drawing tips of what to focus on and what to avoid :

 What is gesture drawing?